 Then, following one major Google PageRank update, my business crashed and burned.
-I have spent over 5 years working on a website that has ultimately left me jaded and yet completely terrified of the idea of what would come with change.
-It is a little bizarre to have developed a kind of love/hate relationship with a project that I worked to create myself but there it is.
-A part of me is still hopeful that I haven’t dedicated too much to something that I can’t help but hold onto — even if I shouldn’t.
+I have spent over five years working on a website that has ultimately left me jaded and yet completely terrified of the idea of what would come with change.
+It is a little bizarre to have developed a kind of love/hate relationship with a project that I have worked so hard to create and maintain, but there it is.
+A part of me is still hopeful that I haven’t dedicated too much to something that I can’t help but hold onto, even if I shouldn’t.

-When it comes to the work I have chosen to do, I have always approached it with the belief that if it wasn’t succeeding, I simply wasn’t working hard enough.
-That is my “secret”; what has fueled my stay in the blogging and freelance writing worlds.
+When it comes to the work that I have chosen to do, I have always approached it with the belief that if it wasn’t succeeding, I simply wasn’t working hard enough.
+That is my “secret.”
+That is what has fueled my stay in the blogging and freelance writing world.
 Until, that is, it doesn’t succeed anyway.
-Until you can be just as motivated and inspired as you have ever been and it still just not work.
+Until you can be just as motivated and inspired as you have ever been and it still just doesn’t work.
 Until then.

 So I’m coming home.

-Home is where you go when everything you have long had successfully balanced around you suddenly comes crashing down; when that one thing that changes in your life is also that one thing you had to count on being there; when you know something has got to give and so everything gives at once.
-Home is where you go when there is nowhere else for you to go; and so I am here.
+Home is where you go when everything you have long had successfully balanced around you suddenly comes crashing down.
+When that one thing that changes in your life is also that one thing you had to count on being there.
+When you know something has got to give and so everything gives at once.
+Home is where you go when there is nowhere else for you to go, so I am here.

 I don’t know what comes next.
-There is nowhere else for me to go; nowhere else that makes sense, anyway.
+There is nowhere else for me to go, no other moves up my sleeve; nothing that makes sense right now, at least.

-I used to write about everything, and I used to have bigger dreams of where my writing could take me.
-Maybe it still can.
-I don’t know.
+I used to write about everything, and I used to have bigger dreams of where my writing would take me.
+Maybe it still can, I don’t know.
 I hope so.

 I don’t know what the future of Menstrual Poetry will look like, or what it will be from this point on.
 I’m not sure if I will go back to reactionary articles to politics and feminist issues, or if it will serve as more of a space for the confessional-style introspection anyone who has ever read this site before knows I can be so good at.
 Maybe it will be a little of both.
 We’ll see.Friday, August 19, 2011